Music Integrated Studies

 - Researching music and the mind, with a focus on using music to help veterans with PTSD

 - Organizing a concert to celebrate the 140th birthday of Charles Ives, featuring Blair faculty and student performers

 - Investigating current trends in audience engagement in classical music in order to understand best practices for increasing and expanding engagement

 Blair School of Music is home to internationally known faculty soloists and ensembles, and Blair’s performers, composers, ethnomusicologists, and musicologists are among the most respected in their fields.
+Faculty chamber ensembles in residence include the Blair String Quartet, the Blakemore Piano Trio, the Blair Woodwind Quintet, and the Blair Brass Quintet.
 Their dedication to teaching and a low student/faculty ratio provide students the personal attention that fosters maximum musical growth and understanding.